Haas Pavilion

-The Walter A. Haas Jr. Pavilion is an indoor arena in the western United States, on the campus of the University of California in Berkeley, California.
+Walter A. Haas, Jr. Pavilion is an indoor arena on the campus of the University of California in Berkeley.
 It is the home venue of the Golden Bears men's and women's basketball, women's volleyball, and men's and women's gymnastics teams.
 The arena is located in the middle of the main sports complex, overlooking Evans Diamond (baseball) and Edwards Stadium (track/soccer).